-Since selecting capable leaders is critical to business outcomes, Smart also evaluated VC firms’ typical approach to assessing potential leaders:
+Selecting capable leaders is critical to business outcomes, so Smart also evaluated VC firms’ typical approach to assessing potential leaders:

-- The Art Critic is the most frequently-used approach in which the VC assesses leadership talent at a glance, intuitively, based on extensive experience,
+- The Art Critic is the most frequent approach in which the VC assesses leadership talent at a glance, intuitively, based on extensive experience,

-- The Sponge conducts extensive due diligence, researching and assimilating information, then decides based on intuition,
+- The Sponge conducts extensive due diligence, then decides based on intuition,

 - The Prosecutor interrogates the candidate, tests with challenging questions and hypothetical situations,

-- The Suitor woos the candidate to accept the leadership role instead of analyzing capabilities and fit,
+- The Suitor woos the candidate instead of analyzing capabilities and fit,

 - The Terminator eliminates the evaluation because the venture firm replaces the company’s originators,